Monitor Azure virtual machines

 Multi-resource metric alerts

 Using recommended alerts, a separate alert rule is created for each VM.
 You can choose to instead use a multi-resource alert rule to use a single alert rule that applies to all VMs in a particular resource group or subscription (within the same region).
-Use the guidance at Create a new alert rule to create a metric alert rule using a subscription or resource group for the scope and the other details from alert rules created by recommended alerts.
+See Create availability alert rule for Azure virtual machine (preview) for a tutorial using the availability metric.

 Other alert rules